TonyOjelel/Self-Driving-Car/README.md

 The HuskyLens library is included, but you need to initialize it based on your HuskyLens setup.
 Uncomment the HuskyLens initialization line and adjust the Serial port accordingly.

-WiFi and UDP communication are retained based on your previous code.
+WiFi and UDP communication are retained based on previous code.

 Pixy 2.0 and Arduino Nano-related code are removed.

 HuskyLens-related code is included to handle object detection and color identification.
 You will need to adapt the code to your specific HuskyLens configuration and processing needs.

-Make sure to install and import the HuskyLens library into your Arduino IDE before using this code.
+Make sure to install and import the HuskyLens library into your Arduino IDE.

 # Car stopping after 3 laps
 Additionally, the logic for stopping the car after 3 laps is included in the code